nginx/agent/site/content/how-to/configure-agent-group.md

 docs: DOCS-000
 ---

+This page describes how the NGINX Agent process interacts with the NGINX user on a system, and how to add users to the NGINX Agent group.

 ## Overview

 During installation, NGINX Agent detects the NGINX user (typically `nginx`) for the master and worker processes and adds this user to a group called `nginx-agent`.